-A Spiritual Family who are following Jesus, being changed by Jesus, and inviting others to explore the will and ways of Jesus.
+A Spiritual Family who are following Jesus, being changed by Jesus, and helping others follow Jesus.

 INTER-GENERATIONAL, MULTI-CULTURAL, and

-MULTI-SOCIOECONOMIC gathering of believers who worship, grow, serve and invest as Partners in the Gospel to accomplish the mission and live out the values of our church.
+MULTI-SOCIOECONOMIC family of believers who worship, grow, serve and invest as Partners in the Gospel to accomplish the mission and live out the values of our church.

 We believe that there is but one living and true God, who is one in essence, while eternally existing in three distinct personalities: Father, Son, and Holy Spirit.
 Though each person of the Godhead possesses the same nature, each functions differently in respect with God’s dealing with man (Deuteronomy 6:4).

 We believe the first person of the Trinity orders and directs all things according to His own purpose, pleasure and grace.
 He created the universe apart from any pre-existing materials and without any means other than His own pure power.
 He has decreed all things that come to pass for His own glory.
 He graciously involves Himself in the affairs of men, hears and answers prayer, and saves from sin and death all who come to Him through Jesus Christ (Matthew 6:9; John 5:19-24; Ephesians 1:3-6).